11bus11/lizard-spock-extension/README.md

 ![red button validation](assets/media/red_contrast.PNG)

 ### Fixed bugs
 - Before I made it so that the user had to choose a point amount, I had 3 points as default.
-This did not work 100% of the time, so i chose between either redoing that feature or making it obligatory to choose an option.
+This did not work 100% of the time, so I chose between either redoing that feature or making it obligatory to choose an option.
 I chose the later.
 - After i had made that change, the point-choice would not reset when a new game was to be played.
 I had accidentally removed the lines of code that reset it.
 I rewrote the code, and now it works again.
 - I had a problem where all rules wouldnt show up propperly on mobile.
 I solved this by changing the size of the game window in order to make more space for the rules.
 ![Bug rules]

 ### Unfixed bugs
-No unfixed bugs.
+I can not get the buttos centered.
+This will be solved when I have figured out what the problem is.
+Until then, I have done the best i can to make it look good.

 ### Deployment
 This game was deployed to github pages.